edgraham/BinSanity/README.md

 A program for unsupervised clustering of environmental microbial assemblies using coverage and affinity propagation

 ##Description##
-Includes:
--BinSanity and BinSanity-refinement scripts for optimal clustering /n -Utilities to retrieve contig coverage and create associated input files for BinSanity/n -All relevant in-house scripts used in data generation /n

-##Support##
+Program implements Affinity Propagation to cluster contigs into putative genomes.
+BinSanity uses contig coverage as an input, while BinSanity-refine incorporates tetranucleotide frequencies, GC content, and an optional input of coverage.
+All relevant scripts to produce inputs for BinSanity are provided here.

+##Issues##

 ##Cite the Following when Using##